 However, the rest of the world at the time was not so primitive.
 Ur had latrines leading to cesspits before 2500 BC; some parts of the Indus Valley had a primitive waste treatment plant well before 2000 BC; while in Crete, King Minos had flushing toilets around 1700 BC.34 The Exodus took place no earlier than 1450 BC, more than a thousand years after the latrines of Ur.

 The surprising part is not that the Israelites buried their waste, but there are still parts of the world where excrement is not buried.
-The knowledge of good waste management seems to have been discovered and lost many times in the course of human history, and the Israelite practice is just one example of a period and place when good hygiene was practiced.
+The knowledge of good waste management seems to have been discovered and lost many times in the course of human history, and the Israelite practice is just one example of a period and place when good hygiene was practised.
 But it is not unique, and it is not the earliest.

 The Law of Moses also includes rituals that make no sense from a scientific perspective.